Subserosal Fibroids: Symptoms, Diagnosis, and Treatment

 • Myomectomy involves removing the fibroids surgically.

-• UFE is a minimally invasive procedure that works by stopping fibroids’ blood supply.
+• UFE is a minimally invasive procedure that stops fibroids’ blood supply.

-At USA Fibroid Centers, our physicians specialize in treating fibroids with UFE.
+At USA Fibroid Centers, our dedicated physicians specialize in treating fibroids using uterine fibroid embolization (UFE), also known as uterine artery embolization (UAE).

 Get Relief from Subserosal Fibroid Symptoms at USA Fibroid Centers

-Living with symptoms of subserosal fibroids can be difficult, but there is hope.
-At USA Fibroid Centers, we know what a huge difference non-surgical fibroid treatment can make in our patients’ lives, and we’re dedicated to helping women find relief.
+Living with subserosal fibroids can be difficult, but there is hope.
+At USA Fibroid Centers, we understand the impact these growths can have on your daily life.
+That’s why we are dedicated to offering non-surgical fibroid treatment that can help women find relief.

 Schedule a consultation to see one of our specialists today.
-You can schedule an appointment at one of our clinics or set up a telemedicine consultation.
 Call 855.615.2555 or book online.

 Subserosal fibroids are like other uterine fibroids in one aspect — they are almost always benign.
 They don’t increase the risk of developing uterine cancer and rarely turn into cancer.